-- (i) Fire-fighting equipment segment manufacture and sale of pressure vessels (including fire-fighting equipment products and pressure vessels products); - (ii) Aquarium products segment manufacture and sale of aquarium products; - (iii) Marine fire-fighting equipment segment sales of marine fire-fighting equipment and provision of related installation services; - (iv) Inspection services segment provision of fire technology inspection services and marine firefighting equipment inspection services; - (v) Property investment segment investment and lease of office building and industrial properties for rental income purpose; and - (vi) Trading segment trading of other products.
+- (i) Fire-fighting equipment segment manufacture and sale of pressure vessels (including fire-fighting equipment products and pressure vessels products); - (ii) Aquarium products segment manufacture and sale of aquarium products; - (iii) Marine fire-fighting equipment segment sales of marine fire-fighting equipment and provision of related installation services; - (iv) Inspection services segment provision of fire technology inspection services and marine firefighting equipment inspection services; - (v) Property investment segment investment and lease of office buildings and industrial properties for rental income purpose; and - (vi) Trading segment trading of other products.

 Management monitors the results of the Group's operating segments separately for the purpose of making decisions about resources allocation and performance assessment.
 Segment performance is evaluated based on reportable segment profit/(loss), which is a measure of adjusted profit/(loss) before tax.
-The adjusted profit/(loss) before tax is measured consistently with the Group's profit/(loss) before tax except that interest income, government grant, finance cost (other than interest on lease liabilities), and realised gains on financial assets at fair value through profit or loss as well as head office and corporate expenses are excluded from such measurement.
+The adjusted profit/(loss) before tax is measured consistently with the Group's profit/(loss) before tax except that interest income, government grant, finance cost (other than interest on lease liabilities), and realised gains on financial assets at fair value through profit or loss as well as head office and corporate income and expenses are excluded from such measurement.

-Segment assets exclude cash and cash equivalents, other unallocated head office and corporate assets as these assets are managed on a group basis.
+Segment assets exclude cash and cash equivalents, deferred tax assets and amount due from a related company as these assets are managed on a group basis.